pjagielski/disclojure/README.md

 (leipzig.live/play-note {:part :beat :drum :kick :amp 1})
 ```

 This should play `kick.wav` from drum kit.
-See "Track helpers"
+See "Track helpers" for details of creating drum patterns.

 ### Sampler
 ```clojure